Bounga/bounga.org/_posts/2018-10-23-rails-console-tips.md

 IRB, and by extension Rails console, is a real gem and can help you a lot everyday.
 You really should try to take the best out of it.
-Maybe my next blog post will be the same king of tips but for Iex which is the same kind of tool but for [Elixir](https://elixir-lang.org)
+Maybe my next blog post will be the same kind of tips but for <kbd>IEx</kbd> which is the same kind of tool but for [Elixir](https://elixir-lang.org).